jadecobra/python_tdd_exercises/source/how_to/telephone/index.rst

 what is string interpolation?
 *********************************************************************************

-`String Interpolation`_ is how to place :ref:`objects<what is a class?>` in strings_.
+`String Interpolation`_ is how to place :ref:`objects<everything is an object>` in strings_.
 It allows me to make one string_ that can have values that change.

 I can use an `f-string`_ (short for formatted string literal) for `string interpolation`_.